EPFL-ICG/WebGL-to-video/README.md

 <a href="video/out/Project_WebGL_to_Video.mp4?raw=true"><img src="video/images/page_title.svg" width="640" /></a>

-Instructions to record the final video of the Computer Graphics course project.
+These are the instructions to record the final video of the Computer Graphics course project.

+We thank Krzysztof Lis for designing, implementating, and sharing these instructions.

 # Recording